Olive Oil: Health Benefits, Best Sources and How to Use It

 • Look for the estate name on the bottle.
 Small olive oil producers that pride themselves in the quality of their products generally put their estate name on the bottle.

-• If you are experiencing a peppery cough, peppery or somewhat bitter taste, it means you olive oil is rich in antioxidants and polyphenols.
+• If you are experiencing a peppery cough, or a peppery, or somewhat bitter taste, it means your olive oil is rich in antioxidants and polyphenols.
 If it does not cause a bitter or peppery taste, it’s lower quality, rancid, old, or fake.

 • Check the price.
 True extra virgin olive oil will not cost less than $10 a bottle.
 High-quality EVOO will likely cost more than that.
 Remember, you are investing in your health.
 Cheap oils can damage your health.